aws-observability/cdk-aws-observability-accelerator/docs/patterns/multi-new-eks-observability-accelerators/multi-acc-new-eks-mixed-observability.md

 make pattern multi-acc-new-eks-mixed-observability deploy multi-account-COA-pipeline
 ```

 6. Login to `pipelineEnv` account and navigate to [AWS CodePipeline console](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) at `pipelineEnv` region.
-Check status of pipeline that deploys multiple Amazon EKS clusters to different environments.
-7. The deployment also creates
+Check status of pipeline that deploys multiple Amazon EKS clusters through CloudFromation stacks in respective accounts.
+This deployment also creates

    - `ampPrometheusDataSourceRole` with permissions to retrieve metrics from AMP in `prod1Env` account,
    - `cloudwatchDataSourceRole` with permissions to retrieve metrics from CloudWatch in `prod2Env` account and
    - Updates Amazon Grafana workspace IAM role in `monitoringEnv` account to assume roles in `prod1Env` and `prod2Env` accounts for retrieving and visualizing metrics in Grafana

+   This step may require approximately **15-20 minutes** to finish.

 ## Post Deployment